U.S. flag

 Created in 1985, CRP is one of the largest private-lands conservation programs in the United States.
 Thanks to voluntary participation by farmers and landowners, CRP has achieved significant goals in conservation and sustainability.

 CRP enrollment options include General CRPGrassland CRP and Continuous CRP.
-The Continuous CRP signup also includes additional options, such as CLEAR30State Acres For Wildlife Enhancement (SAFE)Conservation Reserve Enhancement Program, and Farmable Wetlands Program.
+The Continuous CRP signup also includes additional options, such as CLEAR30State Acres For Wildlife Enhancement (SAFE)Conservation Reserve Enhancement Program, Farmable Wetlands Program and Forest Management Incentive (FMI).

 News

-Agricultural producers and private landowners can begin signing up for General CRP from March 4 to 29, 2024.
+Signup for General CRP ran from March 4 to 29, 2024.
 General CRP includes a Climate-Smart Practice Incentive to help increase carbon sequestration and reduce greenhouse gas emissions by helping producers and landowners establish trees and permanent grasses, enhance wildlife habitat and restore wetlands.
-Read more in our March 2 news release.
+Read more in our March 2 news release

 FSA is now accepting applications for the reopened Continuous CRP signup.
 FSA encourages agricultural producers and landowners interested in conservation opportunities for their land in exchange for yearly rental payments to consider the enrollment options available.
 Read more in our January 11, 2024 news release